Last updated on September 6th, 2024 at 01:12 pm

 This was originally a natural promontory offering in its rocks protection for the residents of the 5th century AD when the ancient city of Corfu was moved here after the destruction of the ancient city by the Visigoths.

-Converted into a fortress by the Byzantines in the 8th century AD and contained all buildings of the small medieval town.
+Converted into a fortress by the Byzantines in the 8th century AD and contained all the buildings of the small medieval town.
 But now many buildings inside the fortress have been demolished.

-You can still find the buildings of the old English hospital thought, the Doric-style church of Saint George, and several buildings that house government services, such as the ephorate of antiquities of Corfu.
+You can still find the buildings of the old English hospital thought, the Doric-style church of Saint George, and several buildings that house government services, such as the Ephorate of Antiquities of Corfu.

 There is also a coffee bar.